Home » Topics A–Z » Deoxycholic acid in the treatment of submental fat

 Deoxycholic acid and its derivatives have been used:

-Submental fat refers to the fat present in the submental region underneath the chin and at the front of the neck.
-Submental fat is considered cosmetically undesirable because:
+Submental fat refers to the fat present in the submental region underneath the chin and at the front of the neck (preplatsymal fat).
+Submental fat accumulates with age, genetic predisposition and obesity.
+It is considered cosmetically undesirable and can lead to an adverse psychological impact.

 Options to minimise submental fat include: